The Importance of Breathing Exercises & Benefits

 The beauty of exercises is their accessibility.
 You don’t need any special equipment or training, just a few minutes of your time and a quiet space.

-There are countless techniques to explore, from simple belly to alternate nostril, each with its own benefits.
+There are countless techniques to explore, from simple belly to alternate nostrils, each with its own benefits.

 Start with a few minutes daily and gradually increase your practice as you experience the positive effects.